The Ultimate SEO and Digital Marketing Resource Network

 If you don’t have a Google or Gmail account, you can still sign up.
 But you will need to make an account first.
 Luckily, Google makes this very simple.

-Simply, go to https://accounts.google.com/signup and enter the information prompted by Google.
+Simply go to https://accounts.google.com/signup and enter the information prompted.
 After your account is created, return to the Google Business Profile account creation page.

 Step 2: Search for Your Business Listing

-After you’ve clicked “Manage now,” Google’s system will begin guiding you through creating your business listing.
+After you’ve clicked “Manage now,” the system will begin guiding you through creating your business listing.

 The first step is to find your business.
 Using the search query box, type in your business’s name.
-If your business appears, select it to claim the business as yours and to notify Google that it should be connected to your Google account.
+If your business appears, select it to claim it as yours and notify Google that it should be connected to your Google account.

 2a.
 What If My Business Doesn’t Appear in the Search Results?

-Before creating your business listing, be sure you try a variety of spelling options of your business name, so you don’t wind up with a duplicate.
+Before creating your business listing for the Google Business profile installation, be sure to try a variety of spelling options for your business name so you don’t wind up with a duplicate.
 Duplicate business listings can create complications in the future.

-If you still cannot find your name, consider entering what customers call your business or if your business had a previous name.
+If you still cannot find your name, consider entering the name your customers might call your business or even your previous brand name.

-- Enter a business category that applies to your company.
+2. Enter the category that applies to your company.
 As you begin typing, the search query will automatically populate with suggestions.
-You can change this later, or add additional categories. — so don’t stress too much about this choice.
+You can change this later or add additional categories, so don’t stress too much about this choice.

-Each category has a GCLID (a specific technical ID) that may be able to help you pick between categories that may seem similar.
+Each category has a GCLID (a specific technical ID) that may help you pick between categories that may seem similar.

 Step 3: Add Your Business Location